Nkcemeka/NeovimConfig/README.md

 - The current repo offers functionality for Python and C++.
 I will add more with time
 - If there is anything I should include that will be of help, let me know!
 - Some plugins like NvimTree and Mason allow you get help by pressing 'g?'
+- My options settings are being overridden by a python.nvim plugin.
+Will fix it if I get an easy way